Kraven's Last Hunt: Reception

 "Kraven's Last Hunt" has received critical acclaim and is considered one of the greatest Spider-Man stories ever written.
 In 2012, "Kraven's Last Hunt" was voted by readers of Comic Book Resources as the greatest Spider-Man story ever told.
 In his commentary on the results, Brian Cronin described the story as "a breathtaking piece of work that inspired countless imitations by other writers over the years."
 Elsewhere, Cronin noted that by publishing the story across all three monthly Spider-Man titles, Marvel "gave the story a bit more of an 'event' feel".

 Writing for Complex, Jason Serafino ranked "Kraven's Last Hunt" the fifth best Spider-Man story of all time.
-According to Serafino, "'Kraven’s Last Hunt' features the usual comic action, but it also blends aspects from classic literature and recurring themes in order to present a deeper, more complicated narrative.
-It routinely quotes William Blake’s poem 'The Tyger,' and Mike Zeck’s art fills the book with gritty photorealism.
+According to Serafino, "'Kraven's Last Hunt' features the usual comic action, but it also blends aspects from classic literature and recurring themes in order to present a deeper, more complicated narrative.
+It routinely quotes William Blake's poem 'The Tyger,' and Mike Zeck's art fills the book with gritty photorealism.
 This one's for a more sophisticated audience."

-Comic Book Revolution ranked "Kraven's Last Hunt" third on a list of the top 10 greatest Spider-Man stories, praising the story for its portrayal of both Kraven and the early stages of Peter/Mary Jane marriage. "[E]ven though ‘Kraven’s Last Hunt’ is a Kraven and Spider-Man story there are a lot of great moments that explore Peter and MJ’s relationship.
-As this story takes place early on in the marriage we get to see how MJ deals with Peter’s disappearance and how she would react if Peter ever died in action.
+Comic Book Revolution ranked "Kraven's Last Hunt" third on a list of the top 10 greatest Spider-Man stories, praising the story for its portrayal of both Kraven and the early stages of Peter/Mary Jane marriage. "[E]ven though ‘Kraven's Last Hunt' is a Kraven and Spider-Man story there are a lot of great moments that explore Peter and MJ's relationship.
+As this story takes place early on in the marriage we get to see how MJ deals with Peter's disappearance and how she would react if Peter ever died in action.
 It adds extra layers to marriage and makes the end of the story where Peter goes back to MJ to recover that much better."

 IGN Comics ranked "Kraven's Last Hunt" the #6 on a list of the 25 greatest Spider-Man stories, noting that it "is one of the most memorable Spider-Man stories of all time, without a doubt."
+In 2025, ComicBook.com ranked it #1 on their list of the best Spider-Man stories ever told.